What will compulsory liquidation mean for company directors, employees, and creditors?

 - After the liquidation – Typically, directors are not held personally liable for the unpaid debts of the company unless the investigation found them to have acted unlawfully or they have provided a personal guarantee.
 As the company is insolvent, the directors will not receive any proceeds from the company in their capacity as shareholders.
 If examples of wrongful trading, transactions at undervalue or unfair preference to certain creditors are found, the directors can be ordered to make a repayment to the company and be disqualified from acting as a director for up to 15 years.

-If the directors have the funds or there are assets to pay a liquidator, then a CVL allows the directors to choose the liquidator they want, which can be beneficial.
 The process also tends to be much faster, taking a matter of days rather than months for a liquidator to be appointed.
 That means staff redundancy procedures can begin more quickly and employees can receive compensation in good time.

 By entering into liquidation voluntarily, the directors are also seen to be acting in the best interest of creditors, which is important when it comes to the investigation into the directors’ conduct later on.
 It also allows the directors to retain control of the process and close the company in an orderly manner.
 That will stand them in good stead if they want to create a phoenix company or continue to operate in the same industry.